dataset-sh/slambda/doc-site/blog/2023-09-08-english-reading-exercise.md

 pandoc output.md  -o output.pdf
 ```

-You can now print out `output.pdf` and print it out as an ESL learning material.
+You can now print out `output.pdf` and use it as an ESL learning material.